rsiddle/private_pub/README.md

 ## Configuration

-The configuration is set separately for each environment in the generated `config/private_pub.yml` file.
-Here are the options.
+The configuration is set via environment variables:

-* `server`: The URL to use for the Faye server such as `http://localhost:9292/faye`.
+* `PRIVATE_PUB_SERVER`: The URL to use for the Faye server such as `http://localhost:9292/faye`.
-* `secret_token`: A secret hash to secure the server.
+* `PRIVATE_PUB_SECRET_TOKEN`: A secret hash to secure the server.
 Can be any string.
-* `signature_expiration`: The length of time in seconds before a subscription signature expires.
+* `PRIVATE_PUB_EXPIRES`: The length of time in seconds before a subscription signature expires.
 If this is not set there is no expiration.
 Note: if Faye is on a separate server from the Rails app, the system clocks must be in sync for the expiration to work properly.

 ## How It Works